Artifacts tell stories. Records tell tall tall tales. Every word true ... a history . . .

 ”An intoxicating, meticulously crafted soundscape that showcases the singer’s sumptuous alto to dramatic effect.”— New Orleans Times Picayune

 “Hallucinatory is an excellent sobriquet to lay on this highly arresting cycle operating as Joycean landscape.
 The literacy is stratospheric.” — Acoustic Music Exchange

 “A hypnotic and dark cinematic sensitivity … a 21st Century beatnik bohemian gumbo.” — Nashville Music News

-When Myshkin passed through southern California on tour in March 2013, the joshua trees were in full waxed bloom.
-She met a beautiful woman named Jenny, was enchanted by her, was come home, went back to Oregon with a sweet new seed growing inside of her.
-By Halloween she found herself living with Jenny and 8 year old Yazzy in the tiny artists’ town on the edge of the National Park.
+When I passed through southern California on tour in March 2013, the joshua trees were in full waxed bloom.
+I met a beautiful woman named Jenny, was enchanted by her, was come home, went back to Oregon with a sweet new seed growing inside of me.
+By Halloween I found myself living with Jenny and 8 year old Yazzy in the tiny artists’ town on the edge of the National Park.
 In January, Jenny fell suddenly and inexplicably ill.
-During her six days in a coma and six months in the ICU, Myshkin wrote spells for songs, held her home and business, helped channel the community’s energies toward her healing.
+During her six days in a coma and six months in the ICU, I wrote spells for songs, held her child, home, and business, helped channel the community’s energies toward her healing.
 By 2018, Jenny had re-learned to walk—and dance—on prosthetic legs, and completed Held Together, a raw and revealing book about her experience.
-Myshkin wrote the songs on Trust and the High Wire from her own vantage on the same journey, deep in the dream: from the couple’s first meeting, through the treacherous high wire days, and back to dry land, forever changed.
+I wrote the songs on Trust and the High Wire from my own vantage on the same journey, deep in the dream: from our first meeting, through the treacherous high wire days, and back to dry land, forever changed.